Tsvetoslav88/library/README.md

 # Bike
-Bike is a full stack application for Bike managing, consists of
+Bike is a full stack application for Bike managing, consists of:

 ## Back-end part
 1. Prerequisites